For You — Mind

 The Science of Running Empty

-Research on ego depletion and cognitive fatigue — including work by psychologist Roy Baumeister and the 2022 glutamate study from Current Biology — shows that mental energy is a finite resource.
+Cognitive fatigue research consistently shows that mental energy is a finite resource.
 Every complex decision, every diagnostic puzzle, every time you hold six variables in your head while testing a circuit — it draws from the same cognitive reservoir.

 By the time you clock out after 8-10 hours of diagnostic work, your prefrontal cortex — the part of your brain that handles patience, emotional regulation, attention, and conversation — is running on fumes.
 That's not a metaphor.
 It's measurable brain chemistry.